 How has a man whose fortée is the filibuster and whose first tweet was in Latin now suddenly become a potential future PM?

-Elected in 2010 and with majority of over 10,000, his great charisma, charm, and fearless efforts to give Somerset their own time-zone have obviously not been wasted on the people of North east Somerset.
+Elected in 2010 and with majority of over 10,000, his great charisma, charm, and fearless efforts to give Somerset their own time-zone have obviously not been wasted on the people of North-East Somerset.
 It may seem to some that ‘Moggmentum’ would be an obvious side effect of such a straight forward and unequivocally British chap.
 Yet his early career was not one of instant success, but rather one of outright electoral rejection.
 Standing for the constituency of Central Fife in 1997 he won only 9% of the vote.
-His efforts to gain ‘name recognition’ were flawed by his inability to understand the Fife accent and his own upper-class mannerisms.
+His efforts to gain ‘name recognition’ were flawed by his inability to understand the Fife accent nor they his own upper-class mannerisms.
 The story followed the same pattern when he stood for the seat of The Wrekin, where the national swing towards the conservatives ran in the opposite direction reducing their vote.
 It seems obvious that a man who is proud to name one of his six children Anselm or even Sixtus, would fail to gain traction in such a seat as Fife where Labour was strong at the time or such a closely contended seat as The Wrekin (where virtually every election has reversed the decision of the previous).

 One must then beg the question, how has he suddenly shot up in popularity?